When do I need a Building Permit?

 Where can I make a payment?

 A drop box (no stamps/envelopes needed) is located on Malibu Drive before entering the Town Hall complex.
 Paying with cash?
 Our office is located at 303A N. Beeline Highway in the southeast corner of the Town Hall Complex.
+Or, Pay Online.

 What are the accepted methods of payment?